deNBI/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 ### 5.3 Network architecture for DMZ access

-At de.NBI Cloud Berlin, externally accessible services require a connection to the **DMZ network**, which provides public IP addresses (194.94.x.x range).
+At de.NBI Cloud site Berlin, externally accessible services require a connection to the **DMZ network**, which provides public IP addresses (194.94.x.x range).

 ```
 Internet